-The microservice architecture provides great benefits for development of complex software systems, but it comes at a price.
-You need to run a lot of service instances to support the system lifecycle with multiple product development teams, all while ensuring high quality standards.
+The microservice architecture provides excellent benefits for the development of complex software systems, but it comes at a price.
+You need to run a lot of service instances to support the system lifecycle with multiple product development teams, all while ensuring high-quality standards.

 In addition to the production environment, each microservice will be run in dozens of instances in various other environments required for system development and testing.

-Considering that each service is “micro” – in other words it is lightweight compared to the monolith architecture – it does not make sense to run each microservice on a separate computer.
-On the other hand, running a service in isolation from other services greatly improves the overall system stability.
+Considering that each service is “micro” – in other words, it is lightweight compared to the monolith architecture – it does not make sense to run each microservice on a separate computer.
+On the other hand, running a service in isolation from other services dramatically improves the overall system stability.

-And for that the industry has a proven solution – Virtual Machines (VMs).
+And for that, the industry has a proven solution – Virtual Machines (VMs).
 One can spawn a new VM that will be dedicated to run each microservice in isolation from other services.
-The hardware virtualization increases utilization and reduces provisioning times, hence reducing the overall environment cost.
+The hardware virtualization increases utilization and reduces provisioning times, hence reducing the overall environmental cost.